Kerio VPN Server offers clients a secure way to connect to the network using devices such as desktops, notebooks, and mobile devices.

 Note: You must enable communication through VPN in Traffic Rules before you start configuring the Kerio VPN Server.

-1. In the administration interface, go to Interfaces.
+- In the Administration interface, go to Interfaces.

 - Only traffic which ends in the Kerio Control network goes through the firewall — default mode.
 This type of connection is called split tunneling.